AndersDeath/diary2/000-current.md

 # 10 August - Thursday - Yerevan - 315 day of immigration

 After 7 months of interview and call I finally got the first job offer.
+Compaty tracify wants me to join.